Cromwell firefighter dies on the job

 Along with other members of the Sparta Township Fire department, firefighter Cassidy was assisting patient suffering from a heart attack when Cassidy began to experience similar symptoms.

-After being rushed to a nearby hospital, Cassidy died two days after being admitted.
+After being rushed to a nearby hospital, Cassidy died two days after being admitted, according to the Sparta Township Fire Department.

 Affectionately known as Terry “Goat” Cassidy, he has been a firefighter for the Sparta Township Fire department from the early-1970s until the mid-1980s.
 He returned as a volunteer firefighter for 8 months before his passing.